|Copyright 2005 Julie Shepherd Knapp

 Spending a lot of money on curriculum, before they have taken a good look at all the choices of

-A complete packaged curriculum can cost over $500 per child.
+A complete packaged curriculum can cost over $500 per child (per year!).
 That's a lot to pay for

 How can you avoid costly curriculum mistakes?

 Here are 5 tips to help you make good curriculum choices: